 In such a scenario, recovering permanently deleted files becomes close to impossible.

-1. Recovering deleted Word documents via Backup
+How to recover deleted Word documents via Backup?

 Windows 10 and 11 pack a new feature called Backup and Restore.